-A. If God causes someone to speak in Adamic in a meeting, there will always be a translator.
+A. If Elohim (God) causes someone to speak in Adamic in a meeting, there will always be a translator.

-A. The message given will likely be prophetic and it will edify -- build-up -- the saints present at worship.
-It will not be some wishy-washy admonition which is typical of those who do "translate -- if it is a prophetic word it will be specific and relevant to the situation.
+A. The message given will likely be prophetic and it will edify - build-up - the qodeshim (saints, set-apart ones) present at worship.
+It will not be some wishy-washy admonition which is typical of those who do 'translate' - if it is a prophetic word it will be specific and relevant to the situation.

 Q. Why not just prophesy in one's mother tongue, then?
 Surely that's simpler?

 A. That's a question I don't know the answer to.
 I've never heard Adamic spoken, save in the dream-state.
-But I suppose it will bring a distinctive quality of Spirit.
+But I suppose it will bring a distinctive quality of Ruach (Spirit).
 I'm guessing, though.
-Maybe it is only possible to speak in Adamic if you are in the Spirit...
+Maybe it is only possible to speak in Adamic if you are in the Ruach (Spirit)...

 Q. What about Cain?
 He spoke Adamic even after he had murdered Abel.

 A. That is true.
 I'm afraid I can't help you further here as this is only speculation.
-Speaking in tongues is not yet a part of the New Covenant Christian experience [January 1998] -- we only know prophesy and gnôsis (knowledge-revelation).
+Speaking in tongues is not yet a part of the NCAY experience [January 1998] - we only know prophesy and gnôsis (knowledge-revelation).
 But I hope we will know before too long!
 It will come as and when it is needed.

 Q. What do you see happening in the charismatic movement in the future?

 A. My prayer is that it tidies up its tongue-speaking act.
-So long as it disregards scripture, it is in open rebellion against God's Word.
-God is not behind the gibberish -- it is no more than soulish prattle such as a small child would speak or a drunkard.
-I will be generous and say it is the talking of a tiny child -- and if it is, I pray to see maturity in that part of the Body.
-But sometimes I know it can also be demonic -- Satanists speak in tongues too, as indeed to all pagan religions.
+So long as it disregards scripture, it is in open rebellion against the Davar Elohim (God's Word).
+Yahweh is not behind the gibberish - it is no more than soulish prattle such as a small child would speak or a drunkard.
+I will be generous and say it is the talking of a tiny child - and if it is, I pray to see maturity in that part of the Body.
+But sometimes I know it can also be demonic - Satanists speak in tongues too, as indeed do all pagan religions.
 Therefore it is highly dangerous.

 Q. But will they renounce it?